felipeferri/ScreenSizesSimulator/README.md

 You can also select four zoom levels: 1x, 2x, fit and fill.

 * 1x shows the normal screen size.
 You should use this when running the app on a device larger than the screen you want to show (for example, running the iPhone5S screen on an iPhone6S).
 * 2x shows double the screen size.
-This actually is only useful if running your app on an iPad.
+This actually is only useful if you're running your app on an iPad.
 It is similar to the zoom option available when you run an iPhone (non-universal) app on iPad.
 * fit will apply a zoom level that fits the app on the current phone screen.
 This is the ideal to use when displaying larger screens than your iPhone.
 For example, for showing the iPhone6S size on an iPhone4S device.
 * fill will apply a zoom level that fills the phone screen with the selected display size.